- Filing an Ethics Complaint

 - Grievance Committee Review

 - CAR to Publish Names of Code of Ethics Violators – In an effort to make ethics violations and the disciplinary process more transparent, starting August 1, 2014, C.A.R. will be publishing the names – and the other information listed below – of members who are found in violation of the Code of Ethics.

-- CAR Code of Ethics
+- 2022-California Code of Ethics and Arbitration Manual

 For questions, more information, or to file a complaint, please contact:

 The Inland Valleys Association of REALTORS® (IVAR) provides various services to assist their Members, their clients and the public in the resolution of disputes.
 By virtue of becoming and remaining a Member of the Inland Valleys Association of REALTORS®, Members agree to abide by the Association bylaws and the REALTOR® Code of Ethics.